 There’s a lot of CPG terminology and jargon to learn, from Absolute Change to Display Execution.
 That can make the whole process of navigating the industry a challenge for even the most seasoned CPG brands.

 But Buffalo Market is here to simplify things — and to help you make the best decisions for your CPG’s operations, goals, and budget.

-So, we’ll dedicate this post to explaining the difference between a food distributor and a food wholesaler.
+So, we’ll dedicate this post to explaining the difference between food distribution and food wholesale.

 Sure, both terms might seem similar, but they’re very different beneath the surface.
 Let’s find out why.

-- A food distributor is what you imagine: a business that distributes food and complementary goods to entities that supply food in one form or another.
+- Food distribution is what you imagine: a business that distributes food and complementary goods to entities that supply food in one form or another.
 This might be a restaurant, a school cafeteria, or a grocery store.

-- A food wholesaler is a company providing products in large quantities to retailers, restaurants, hotels, and others providing food to consumers.
+- Food wholesale is a company providing products in large quantities to retailers, restaurants, hotels, and others providing food to consumers.

-What are the key differences between a food distributor and food wholesaler?
+What are the key differences between distributors and wholesalers?

 Still find it difficult to separate food distributors from food wholesalers?